4. Mechanical Assembly

 - push the flex on the port, and push the plastic tab down to close it

-Step 8 - fix you Ergo Jr to wood disk support
+Step 8 - fix you Ergo Jr to the wooden disk support

 Mount your Ergo Jr to the wood disk-support.